drhaber/factorio_free_graphics_for_modders/README.md

 A centralized catalog for factorio modders, to easily browse available resources, do kitbashing (aka frankeinsteining images) or use in their mods.

-- Check licenses before using anything (some have requirements), and credit every modder when you use parts of their work.
+- Check the license rights before using anything (some have requirements), credit every modder when you use parts of their work.
+It's also considered respectful by a lot of people to ask for permission beforehand to be sure they're ok with the way you're using their work, even when their license is permissive.

 - If you want to suggest some mods or assets to add, if you want to add your own unpublished material, or want me to remove your work, or if I got a credit wrong, don't hesitate to contact me (snouz on Discord, or the issue tab)